Octobug/notes/software_engineering/software_design/software_architecture/ddia/part_2_distributed_data/07_transactions.md

 - Isolation levels are hard to understand, and inconsistently implemented in different databases.
-- It difficult to tell whether the application code is safe to run concurrently at a particular isolation level.
+- It's difficult to tell whether the application code is safe to run concurrently at a particular isolation level.
 - There are no good tools to help with detecting race conditions.
 Static analysis may help but research techniques have not yet found their way into practical use.
 And testing for concurrency issues is hard.